 A student may fulfill certain course requirements by doing work of equivalent graduate level outside TST or UofT.
-A prior positive recommendation must be obtained in writing from the student's College Advisor, and approved by DMin Director.
+A prior positive recommendation must be obtained in writing from the student's College Faculty Advisor and approved by DMin Director.
 Once approval is obtained, the registrar of the student's college of registration will write a "letter of permission" to be taken by the student to the institution offering the course.
 Students must inform their college registrar once they are officially registered so that the course can be added to their academic record in the appropriate academic session.
 When a grade is received, it will be recorded as a transfer credit on the student's TST academic record.
 The grade will not be included in the student's overall GPA.
-Up to half of the elective course units required in the DMin program may be taken at another institution.
+Up to half of the elective course units (i.e., 2.0 TST FCE) required in the DMin program may be taken at another institution.

-2.19 Financial Assistance
+2.18 Financial Assistance